Rays vs Tigers Odds, Spread, and Total

 Rays vs Tigers Betting Trends

-- Tampa Bay is 2-5 SU in its last seven games against Detroit.
+- Tampa Bay is 2-6 SU in its last eight games against Detroit.

-- Tampa Bay is 1-4 SU in its last five games on the road.
+- Tampa Bay is 1-5 SU in its last six games on the road.

-- The total has gone OVER in 13 of Detroit's last 20 games.
+- The total has gone UNDER in four of Detroit's last five games.

-- The total has gone UNDER in five of Detroit's last six games at home.
+- The total has gone UNDER in six of Detroit's last seven games at home.

 Rays vs Tigers Injury Reports